naukri-engineering/SoapBox/README.md

-Notifications in mobile apps are a great way of engaging users, re-engaging with inactive users and retaining the  active ones. **Soapbox** is a library that helps generate rich and dynamic notifications to cater to a diverse set of users.
+Notifications in mobile apps are a great way of engaging users, re-engaging with inactive users and retaining the active ones. **Soapbox** is a library that helps generate rich and dynamic notifications to cater to a diverse audience.
 It can create normal, carousel notifications with text and images.
 These can either be push notifications or notifications generated locally within the app.

 **Features**